-Curls: Carefully, so as to not burn yourself, starting close to the scalp clamp the iron closed and turn it back on itself a half turn.
+Curls: Carefully, so as to not burn yourself, starting close to the scalp, clamp the iron closed and turn it back on itself a half turn.
 Run the iron slowly down the hair shaft to the end.
 Again, the slower you move the flat iron, the tighter the curl.
 The faster you move the iron, the gentler the wave.

-For uniform curls, keep turning the flat iron in the same direction each time, and for messier curls, alternate between turning the flat iron away from your face and towards your face.
+For uniform curls, keep turning the flat iron in the same direction each time.
+And for messier curls, alternate between turning the flat iron away from your face and towards your face.
 If your hair is really short or you notice any spiky pieces at the ends, gently curl the ends themselves back inward toward your neck.

 8. Wrapping up.
-When you’re finished curling you can leave your hair as-is, or you can do the following: For more hold: Cover your curls with a light mist of hairspray to keep them sleek and tight throughout the day.
+When you’re finished curling you can leave your hair as is, or you can do the following.
+For more hold: cover your curls with a light mist of hairspray to keep them sleek and tight throughout the day.
 If you live in a really humid area, consider using an anti-humidity spray as well.
-For looser curls: Gently finger-comb your hair and tousle it.
+For looser curls: gently finger-comb your hair and tousle it.
 You’ll get a little more volume, and a relaxed, natural look.

-How to Curl Short Hair Using a Curling Iron
+How To Curl Short Hair Using A Curling Iron

 2. You must begin with completely dry hair.
 Before using any heating iron, your hair should be completely dry – not damagingly dry, but unmoist – as applying intense heat to wet or even damp hair could cause damage.
-Day old hair will generally hold heat-treated curls better than freshly washed hair, especially if your hair is very fine.
+Day-old hair will generally hold heat-treated curls better than freshly washed hair, especially if your hair is very fine.
 If your hair feels a little greasy, you can apply some dry shampoo to the roots before you continue.

 3. Get rid of the knots.

 5. Separate your hair into sections and start curling.
 Use a comb to separate your hair into a top layer and a bottom layer.
-Take a couple of large hair clips and pin the top section of your hair to the top of your head, allowing you to work with the bottom layer alone.
+Take a couple of large hair clips and pin the top section of your hair to the top of your head.
+This will allow you to work with the bottom layer alone.
 If your hair is particularly thick, you may need to split it into three sections for best results.
 Leave your bangs alone.
 You can leave them hanging down or clip them to the top of your head.
 Either way, do not include them in the curling process.

 When you’ve finished sectioning your hair, starting at the front, take a small strand of hair and wrap it around the curling iron, making sure it is safely away from your skin.
 The curl should be rolled away from your face, rather than towards it, with the curling iron to the back of your head.
 The wider the section of hair you use, the bigger the curl will be.
-To produce medium sized curls in shorter hair, a 1 to 2 inch (2.5 to 5 cm) section should suffice.
+To produce medium-sized curls in shorter hair, a 1 to 2 inch (2.5 to 5 cm) section should suffice.